 Our Company intends to utilize the Net Proceeds from the Fresh Offer for the following objects:

-(tit Etitis)

 Sr No Particulars Amount

-1. Global - sales and marketing expenditure Up to 480.00
+1. Global - sales and marketing expenditure 480.00

-2. Developing new products or enhancement and maintenance, upgrading or updating existing Up to 1,550.00
+2. Developing new products or enhancement and maintenance, upgrading or updating existing products 1,550.00

-products

-3. General Corporate Purpose [#] [•]
+3. General Corporate Purpose [#] 253.57

-Total [•]
+Total 2,283.57